-- 61. Plaintiff Doe incorporates Paragraphs 1 through 60 as though fully set forth herein. - 62.
-Defendants' actions, as alleged herein, have had and will continue to interfere with Plaintiff Doe's right to be free from gender discrimination in the form of sexual harassment, codified under Cal.
+- 70. Plaintiff Doe 18 incorporates Paragraphs 1 through 69 as though fully set forth herein. - 71.
+Defendants' actions, as alleged herein, have had and will continue to interfere with Plaintiff Doe 18's right to be free from gender discrimination in the form of sexual harassment, codified under Cal.
 Civ.
-Code § 52.1. - 63.
-During Plaintiff Doe's time as a patient at UCLA Health, Defendants engaged in oppressive and unlawful tactics in abusing and harassing Plaintiff Doe, as well as ignoring, concealing, and suppressing Plaintiff Does and other patient's complaints of being sexually exploited and abused by Dr. Heaps.
-Plaintiff was threatened, intimidated and coerced by Dr. Heaps' intimidating and humiliating conduct during her assault, as well as the conspiratorial silence and inaction of UCLA Health's staff and chaperone.
-These intentional acts of concealment of Dr. Heaps' abusive behavior violated Plaintiff Doe's right to be free from discrimination on the basis of her gender, under Cal.
-Civ.
-Code § 52.1. - 64.
-Defendants' wrongful conduct was intended to, and did successfully interfere with Plaintiff Doe's Constitutional Rights to be free from gender discrimination and harassment, as well as interfered with her rights of Due Process under the United States' Constitution, specifically the Fifth and Fourteenth Amendments. - 65.
-Defendants unlawfully and wrongfully used, or employed others to wrongfully use, threats, intimidation, harassment, violence, and coercion over Plaintiff's person, to which Plaintiff had no relief except to submit to the Defendants' wrongful threats, intimidation, harassment, violence, and coercion, which rendered Plaintiff's submission involuntary. - 66.
-Defendants' above-noted actions were the legal and proximate causes of physical, psychological, and emotional damages, and damage to Plaintiff Doe, who has suffered and continue to suffer to this day.
-The actions of Defendants have also resulted in

-Plaintiff Doe incurring, and will require her to incur into the future, expenses for medical and psychological treatment, therapy, and counseling.
+Code § 52.1. - 72.
+During Plaintiff Doe 18's time as a patient at UCLA Health, Defendants engaged in oppressive and unlawful tactics in abusing and harassing Plaintiff Doe, as well as

+- 73. Defendants' wrongful conduct was intended to, and did successfully interfere with Plaintiff Doe 18's Constitutional Rights to be free from gender discrimination and harassment, as well as interfered with her rights of Due Process under the United States' Constitution, specifically the Fifth and Fourteenth Amendments. - 74.
+Defendants unlawfully and wrongfully used, or employed others to wrongfully use, threats, intimidation, harassment, violence, and coercion over Plaintiff's person, to which Plaintiff, who did not have knowledge that the conduct in which Defendants were engaging was not medically necessary, had no relief except to submit to the Defendants' wrongful threats, intimidation, harassment, violence, and coercion, which rendered Plaintiff's submission involuntary. - 75.
+Defendants' above-noted actions were the legal and proximate causes of physical, psychological, and emotional damages to Plaintiff Doe 18, who has suffered and continue to suffer to this day.
+The actions of Defendants have also resulted in Plaintiff Doe 18 incurring, and will require her to incur into the future, expenses for medical and psychological treatment, therapy, and counseling. - 76.
+As a result of the above-described conduct, Plaintiff suffered and continues to suffer great pain of mind and body, shock, emotional distress, physical manifestations of emotional distress, embarrassment, loss of self-esteem, disgrace, humiliation, and loss of enjoyment of life; has suffered and continues to suffer and was prevented and will continue to be prevented from performing daily activities and obtaining the full enjoyment of life; and has incurred and will continue to incur expenses for medical and psychological treatment, therapy, and counseling. - 77.
+In subjecting Plaintiff to the wrongful treatment described herein, Defendants acted willfully and maliciously with the intent to harm Plaintiff, and in conscious disregard of

-- 67. As a result of the above-described conduct, Plaintiff suffered and continues to suffer great pain of mind and body, shock, emotional distress, physical manifestations of emotional distress, embarrassment, loss of self-esteem, disgrace, humiliation, and loss of enjoyment of life; has suffered and continues to suffer and was prevented and will continue to be prevented from performing daily activities and obtaining the full enjoyment of life; and has incurred and will continue to incur expenses for medical and psychological treatment, therapy, and counseling. - 68.
-In subjecting Plaintiff to the wrongful treatment described herein, Defendants acted willfully and maliciously with the intent to harm Plaintiff, and in conscious disregard of Plaintiff Doe's rights, entitling Plaintiff Doe to compensatory damages in a sum to be shown according to proof, emotional distress damages in a sum to be shown according to proof, punitive and/or exemplary damages (with regard to Dr. Heaps), attorney's fees, other damages pursuant to Civil Code section 52(b)(1), and a temporary restraining order or a preliminary or permanent injunction ordering Defendants to refrain from conduct or activities as alleged herein, stating "VIOLATION OF THIS ORDER IS A CRIME PUNISHABLE UNDER SECTION 422.77 OF THE PENAL CODE," and other such relief as the court deems proper. - 69.
-In subjecting Plaintiff Doe to the wrongful treatment herein described, Dr. Heaps acted willfully and maliciously with the intent to harm Plaintiff, and in conscious disregard of Plaintiff Doe's Rights, so as to constitute malice and oppression under California Civil Code section 3294.
-Plaintiff Doe is therefore entitled to the recovery of punitive damages against Dr. Heaps, in an amount to be determined according to proof.
+Plaintiff Doe 18's rights, entitling Plaintiff Doe 18 to compensatory damages in a sum to be shown according to proof, emotional distress damages in a sum to be shown according to proof, punitive and/or exemplary damages (with regard to Dr. Heaps), attorney's fees, other damages pursuant to Civil Code section 52(b)(1), and a temporary restraining order or a preliminary or permanent injunction ordering Defendants to refrain from conduct or activities as alleged herein, stating "VIOLATION OF THIS ORDER IS A CRIME PUNISHABLE UNDER SECTION 422.77 OF THE PENAL CODE," and other such relief as the court deems proper.

+78. In subjecting Plaintiff Doe 18 to the wrongful treatment herein described, Dr. Heaps acted willfully and maliciously with the intent to harm Plaintiff, and in conscious disregard of Plaintiff Doe 18's Rights, so as to constitute malice and oppression under California Civil Code section 3294.
+Plaintiff Doe 18 is therefore entitled to the recovery of punitive damages against Dr. Heaps, in an amount to be determined according to proof.